 Leslie J. Wylie.
 Ms. Wylie has served as an independent trustee of the Company since July 29, 2009.
-Ms. Wylie brings extensive experience in general corporate business and contractual matters, in the acquisition and divestiture of assets and in complex transactions to the Company's board.
-Since 2006, she has served as Senior Vice President and General Counsel for Trek Resources, Inc., a Dallas based oil and gas producer, where she is responsible for all legal, land and land administration functions.
-From 2003-2006, she was Vice President - Legal, Land and Regulatory for Crosstex Energy Services, LP, a mid-stream oil and gas company.
+Currently, Ms. Wylie serves as Sr. Vice President of Sellers Energy, LLC as an oil and gas consultant.
+From 2006 through March 2015, she served as Sr. Vice President and General Counsel for Trek Resources, Inc., a Dallas based oil and gas producer, where she is responsible for all legal, land and land administration functions.
+From 2003-2006, she was Vice president - Legal, Land and Regulatory for Crosstex Energy Services, LP, a mid-stream oil and gas company.
 Ms. Wylie has held land and legal managerial and/or officer positions with ENSERCH Corporation, EEX Corporation, PGS Reservoir Consultants, Inc. Hilcorp Energy Company, and various other oil and gas independents.
-She has been involved in the acquisition and divestiture of over 1.6 billion dollars of assets and has worked on several international projects for her employers.
+Ms. Wylie has extensive experience in general corporate business and contractual matters, complex transactions, acquisitions and divestitures and has worked on several international projects for her employers.
 Ms. Wylie is licensed by the State Bars of Oklahoma and Texas, is a Certified Professional Landman and holds a B.A. degree from Oklahoma State University and a J.D. degree from the University of Tulsa College of Law.
 Ms. Wylie is a member of the Financial Reporting Committee, Investment Committee, and Liquidity Committee.
 Our Board of Trustees determined that Ms. Wylie should be nominated for election based on her experience as an executive officer of sizeable businesses, knowledge of real estate contract law, and land management expertise.